swimgirlnv/rememory/README.md

 	•	Clicking on the marker shows a web of connected memories, possibly with lines or visual links between them.
 	•	Add functionality to create these markers based on shared tags.

-2. Zoom Adjustments

-a.
-Pins Adjust to Map Zoom

-	•	Feature: Adjust the list of visible pins in the right panel based on the current map view.
-	•	Implementation:
-	•	Use Leaflet’s onZoomEnd and onMoveEnd events to detect map changes.
-	•	Filter pins in the right panel based on their visibility on the map.

-b.
-Paths Visible Only When Relevant

-	•	Feature: Some paths become visible only when certain markers are clicked.
-	•	Implementation:
-	•	Add a visible property to paths and toggle visibility based on marker interactions.

-3. Improved Path and Marker Interaction

-a.
-Clicking a Path Zooms Between Locations

-	•	Feature: Clicking on a path zooms the map between its markers.
-	•	Implementation:
-	•	Use Leaflet’s fitBounds method to adjust the map view to show all markers in the path.

-b.
-New Marker Type for Paths

-	•	Feature: Add a specific marker type to represent path-related markers.
-	•	Implementation:
-	•	Introduce a “Path Marker” that visually differentiates markers that are part of paths.

 4. Moderation Features